asteinh/tensorflow.m/README.md

 Whenever possible, the development of these bindings tries to obey [the approach recommended](https://github.com/tensorflow/docs/blob/master/site/en/r1/guide/extend/bindings.md) by TensorFlow.

 ## Contributions
 This package is in active development - please open an issue if you encounter any problems or faulty/missing features.
 You can also reach us on [gitter](https://gitter.im/tensorflowm/community).
-Furthermore, your contributions are very welcome via pull requests.
+Furthermore, any code contributions are very welcome via pull requests.